milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 *I sit down next to Izumi, grabbing the bento box from him as he digs around his bag for some disposable chopsticks.*

-*After getting through the knot on top, I open the box, revealing a mouthwatering lunch inside.*
+*After untying the knot on top, I peel back the cloth and open the bento box.*

 *There's chicken karaage resting on a bed of green leaf lettuce, accompanied by rolls of tamagoyaki and a mix of cucumbers and cherry tomatoes.
 To top it all off, there's a piece of umeboshi cradled in some steaming rice.*